Janet recalls her time in the magazine department at Jarrolds.

 I started at Jarrolds in 1954.
-I surprised my Department boss cos I was only 14.
-My birthday is at the end of August and school finished in July and I managed to get a job at 14.
-It wasn’t unusual to start work at 15 then.
+My birthday is at the end of August, school finished in July and I managed to get a job when I was still only fourteen.
+It wasn’t unusual to start work at fifteen then.

-I liked reading, that was one of the reasons I went to Jarrolds.
-They were going to have a position in the Book Department and that’s what I wanted.
-But I had to start in Education until a vacancy came up.
+One of the reasons I went to Jarrolds was because I liked reading.
+What I really wanted was a position in the book department but I had to start in education until a vacancy came up.
 I spent most of my time reading.
 I always have.

-Regular customer used to come in, buy a magazine, probably come back the next week if hadn’t got it we would order it for them.
-So that they had it every week.
-You got used to their coming in.
-You got used to their names and in some cases you ended up calling them by their Christian names because they asked you to.
-But otherwise they were always Mr or Mrs.
+We made sure our regular customers had their magazines every week.
+You got used to them coming in, knew their names, and in some cases you ended up calling them up by their Christian names because they asked you to.
+Otherwise they were always Mr or Mrs.

 © 2020 WISEArchive.
 All Rights Reserved.